jmuthondu/Project-1-Students-Performace/README.md

     - Parent's Level of Education being Bachelor's or Master's Degrees.Standard Lunch only and Exam Preparatio Class taken.
     - The rest of the population would be the student population that is not deemed to have a clear social and economic advantage.

 -  The results would be examined by taking a mean score of the reading,writing and mathematics exam.However,since the data is available, we can take a deeper look into each subject area if needed.
+We used the stats library to run the t-tests to obtain the T value and P values from the data.

+## Results Summary
+Popualtion Sizes:

+  - Total Students Population: 1000
+  - Advantaged Student Population: 37
+  - Non-Advantaged Student Population: 963